The Reality Check

 The numbers

-- Of the ones who don't quit, most plateau for years before anything changes.
+• Twitch doesn't publish retention data.
+But after ten years of coaching: most people who go live a few times never come back within three months.
+Of the ones who do, most plateau for years before anything changes.
 Some never come off the plateau.

 The math doesn't care how much you want it.
 It doesn't care how talented you are.
 It doesn't care that your best friend said you'd be great at this.